-- short-term operating factors relating to the mineral reserves, such as the need for sequential development of mineral deposits and the processing of new or different grades - risks and hazards associated with mining, including geotechnical issues such as pit slope stability at open pit operations and structural issues at underground mines - the actual material mined could vary from estimates, with respect to grades and/or tonnage - mine failures - · industrial accidents - natural phenomena such as inclement weather conditions, floods, droughts, rock slides and earthquakes - unusual or unexpected geological conditions - changes in power costs and potential power shortages - shortages of principal supplies needed for mining operations, including explosives, fuels, chemical reagents, water, equipment parts and lubricants - plant and equipment failure - the inability to process certain types of ore - labour shortages or strikes - · civil disobedience and protests, and - restrictions or regulations imposed by government authorities or other changes in the regulatory environment applicable to the mining industry.
+- changes in power costs and potential power shortages; - shortages of principal supplies needed for mining operations, including explosives, fuels, chemical reagents, water, equipment parts and lubricants; - plant and equipment failure; - the inability to process certain types of ore; - · labour shortages or strikes; - · civil disobedience and protests; and - restrictions or regulations imposed by government authorities or other changes in the regulatory environment applicable to the mining industry.

-Furthermore, as Newcrest is the operator of the Red Chris mine, we are reliant on the production guidance provided by Newcrest and there can be no assurance that we will achieve such production estimates.
+Furthermore, as Newmont is the operator of the Red Chris mine, we are reliant on the production guidance provided by Newmont and there can be no assurance that we will achieve such production estimates.